 Congratulations for deciding to add a rescue dog to your family.

 Filling out our application accurately will make the adoption process go quickly.
 It is very important to answer every question honestly and to discuss your plans to adopt with all family members.
 You must be able and willing to spend the time and money necessary to provide training, medical treatment and responsible pet care, for the life of the dog.
 Please, only one application per household.
+Please note that incomplete applications will not be processed.
 You can always reach out to us at email@example.com to note a change or ask a question.
 Below are instructions regarding filling out the application.